symfony/symfony-docs/cookbook/configuration/override_dir_structure.rst

 Override the ``cache`` Directory
 --------------------------------

-You can override the cache directory by overriding the ``getCacheDir`` method in the ``AppKernel`` class of you application::
+You can change the default cache directory by overriding the ``getCacheDir`` method in the ``AppKernel`` class of you application::

     // app/AppKernel.php